 For a more advanced yoga practitioner, the crane pose and firefly pose test the body and build upper body muscle even more.
 Both of these postures require the practitioner to lift their entire body off the ground, holding the weight of their body on their arms.
 This builds strength in their arms, shoulders, and upper back.

-If clients want a smaller midsection, yoga can help.
+If clients want stronger abdominal muscles, yoga can help.
 Several poses increase the strength of the muscle existing in and around the abdomen.
 Which ones work best?

 Boat pose.
 This asana builds muscle in the hips and abs.
 It also improves balance and increases focus and concentration.